bertlr/MachineToolConfSheet/README.md

 # MachineToolConfSheet

-Creata a Machine Tool Configuration Sheet from G-Code file and open it in [LibreOffice](https://www.libreoffice.org/).
+Create a Machine Tool Configuration Sheet from G-Code file and open it in [LibreOffice](https://www.libreoffice.org/).

 # Installation